rokudev/dynamic-voice-enabled-keyboards/README.md

 # Dynamic voice-enabled keyboards

+## Overview

+This sample channel demonstrates how to create and configure dynamic voice-enabled keyboards.
+The sample channel includes a voice-enabled keyboard, PIN pad, mini-keyboard, and custom keyboard (an address keyboard form).

+## DynamicKeyboard nodes

 The DynamicKeyboard nodes combine DynamicKeyGrid and VoiceTextEditBox nodes to provide a single node that supports text entry in multiple languages and voice entry in English.

 - The **DynamicKeyGrid** provides keyboard functionality.
 The layout of the keyboard is based on a JSON-formatted Key Definition File.